 We Practice 100% Catch and Release for GTs

 Your fishing platform is named Lupo.
 In the Tongan Language it is the name of the smaller Trevally (quick and agile).
 Lupo is a Boston Whaler, Montauk 17, which is excellent for 2 anglers,one forward and one aft.
 It is powered by a 2017 Yamaha 60 HP 4-stroke for quiet cruising the reef edges.

 Warning: This kind of fishing can be physically challenging and requires reasonable fitness levels and casting abilities to be truly effective.
-Some of the land based options are 20-40 minute walks to remote beaches, down somewhat steep trailes.
-Please be sure to ask all possible questions before booking GT fishing trips, especially land based ones.
+Please be sure to ask all possible questions before booking GT fishing trips.

 GT FISHING CHARTERS – Poppin’ Tonga

 We now have two options to cater to the experienced GT fishos with their own equipment (Rod, Reel,lures, etc.).
 Then the option for the folks that are keen to give this great type of fishing a try and will use my equipment (Rod, Reel, lures, etc.).
 Just a word of warning, this type of fishing is quite addictive

 Full Day no equipment supplied (Bare Boat) – $1000 TOP